 iOS and iPadOS support a default VoIP service configuration as an option.
 This option defines the default app for audio calls for Contacts, Microsoft Exchange ActiveSync, Google, and LDAP payloads.
 For example, if Cisco Spark is defined as the default calling app for Exchange contacts, then any call from the user to another work contact defaults to using Cisco Spark unless the user decided to change the default app.

 Authentication and encryption support

-Apple devices support various authentication and encryption methods, including WPA, WPA2 Personal, WPA2 Enterprise, WPA3 Personal and WPA3 Enterprise standards.
+Apple devices support various authentication and encryption methods, including WPA, WPA2 Personal, WPA2 Enterprise, WPA3 Personal, and WPA3 Enterprise standards.
 With support for 802.1X, Apple devices can be integrated into a broad range of RADIUS authentication environments.
-Apple devices support 802.1X wireless authentication protocols, including:
+Apple devices support 802.1X authentication protocols, including: